WHAT IS OVERACTIVE BLADDER?

-The continence physiotherapist or continence nurse advisor will teach you how to use your pelvic floor muscles.
+The Continence Physiotherapist or Nurse Continence Specialist will teach you how to use your pelvic floor muscles.
 These muscles support your bladder and urethra.
 The urethra is the tube that carries urine from the bladder to the outside.
 Strong pelvic floor muscles help to hold back the strong urge to pass urine.
 This will help you hold on until you reach the toilet.

 Good bladder habits

 Drink fluid every day.
 Fluid is everything you drink.
 Fluid includes milk, juice and soup.
 The best fluid to drink is water.
 You need to keep track of how much you drink each day.
 To do this, you will need to know how much your cup or mug holds.
 Cups can hold from 120 to 180mls whereas mugs can hold 280 to 300mls or more.

 Avoid drinking fizzy drinks or drinks with caffeine.
 These can upset the bladder and make it harder for you to hold on.
 There is some caffeine in chocolate, tea and coffee.
 There is more caffeine in cola and sports drinks.
 It is best to avoid drinking these.